servicetitan/Stl.Fusion.Samples/docs/tutorial/Part08.md

 In other words, of course there are details you need to factor in to use it efficiently.

-And if you look at its [Replica Services], you'll quickly conclude all the same statements are equally applicable to them as well - the only difference is that this `O(1)` cost can have a much higher (but still fixed) absolute value there, because every computation and
+And if you look at its [Compute Service Clients], you'll quickly conclude all the same statements are equally applicable to them as well - the only difference is that this `O(1)` cost can have a much higher (but still fixed) absolute value there, because every computation and